MatthewYung0/CppCourse/README.md

 # CppCourse
-A repository for the demo code for the Alten C++ Course
+A repository for the Alten C++ Course demo code

+The demo code will be pushed the day before the lecture.